ENG517/Procedure/soetebierl/user-scenario-create-a-new-save.md

 They also want to be sure that they pick a farm type that fits with their aesthetics, but doesn't make the game more or less difficult to play.

-Refer also to my [Priority Guide](assets/docs/enter-pdf-filename-here.pdf)
+Refer also to my [Task Analysis](assets/docs/Soetebier-Task-Analysis.pdf)